romainlief/piano-Rust/README.md

 # 🎹 Synthesizer in Rust

-This project is a synthesizer in Rust made with cpal and device_query.
+This project is a synthesizer in Rust made with cpal, device_query, once_cell, serde, serde_json and rand

 ## Features